 As needed, ID-ESF #13 will develop law enforcement-related impact assessments, current actions, status, limiting factors, and stabilization actions using the FEMA construct of Community Lifelines.
-For the Safety and Security Lifeline, this includes the components and subcomponents presented in Table 1.
+For the Safety and Security Lifeline, this includes but is not limited to the components and subcomponents presented in Table 1.
 ID-ESF #13 focuses on the Law Enforcement/Security component.
 The remaining components of this lifeline are addressed in ID-ESFs #3, 4, 5, and 9.